HimathX/sql-what-could-go-wrong/README.md

 ## 📋 Project Overview

-This project showcases a secure, read-only SQL assistant for the Chinook Music Database using:
+This project showcases a secure SQL assistant for the Chinook Music Database using:

-- **Streamlit** for the interactive web UI
+- **Streamlit** for the interactive web UI (with real-time agent thinking)
 - **LangChain** with Google's Gemini AI for intelligent SQL interactions
 - **Supabase** as the database backend
 - **SQLite-to-PostgreSQL migration** tools